mantiumai/chirps/README.md

 - `pip install -r requirements.txt`
 - Navigate to /chirps and run `./manage.py initialize_app` to start the application and necessary services

+## Support

+For any questions on the usage of `chirps` please visit us on [Discord](https://discord.gg/wUsVGHFq).
+If you found a software issue, please [create an issue](https://github.com/mantiumai/chirps/issues) on GitHub.

+## Maintainer

+This project is maintained by [Mantium](https://www.mantiumai.com)

+## Contributing

+We appreciate any contributions you can make!
+Please [create a pull request](https://github.com/mantiumai/chirps/pulls) on GitHub.
+Bigger changes need to be discussed with the development team via the [issues section at GitHub](https://github.com/mantiumai/chirps/issues) first.

 ## Development - Getting Started

 Install required Python modules with `pip install -r requirements.txt`.